rcmoret/budget-api-dep/README.md

 ### Budget Categories
 Budget Categories are types of expenses and revenues.
 They are also categorized as weekly and monthly which provide for a nice grouping.
 The default amount is a nice to have for things that stay the same or for things that are divided up over several months.
+An accrual is a category that is not expected each interval.
 See items for more information.

 ### Budget Items
 Budget Items are a month's instance of a budget category.
 They can have whatever amount (as longer expenses are <= 0 and